- The EV Universe

 Making competitive EVs isn’t easy.

-Ford pauses the F-150 Lightning production from 18th of Novermber to 6th of January.
+Ford pauses the F-150 Lightning production from 18th of November to 6th of January.
 Reportedly due to weak demand - Ford says “We continue to adjust production for an optimal mix of sales growth and profitability.” (link)

 Three things to note for context: